whf839/xbmc-addons/plugins/programs/SVN Repo Installer/resources/readme.txt

 Can also check for updates of your installed Addons.

 SETUP:
+ *Requires XBMC revision 19001 or newer to run.
  Install to Plugins\Programs\SVN Repo Installer  (IMPORTANT! keep sub folder structure intact)